gauravmanerkar/uc_pdf_invoice_mail/README.txt

-/**
- * uc_pdf_invoice_mail: Generates PDF of order invoice and sends
- * as attachment in mail to customer
- *
- * Original credits, 1.x development:
- *
- * Developed by Gaurav Manerkar
- */
+-- SUMMARY --

-This module generates PDF Invoice of order and sends PDF as an attachment to customer
+This module generates PDF Invoice of order and sends PDF as an attachment to customer.

-REQUIREMENTS
+-- REQUIREMENTS --
+PHP 5.3 or higher versions.
+Drupal 7.x.
+DOMPDF 0.8.x Library or higher: https://github.com/dompdf/dompdf/releases

+-- MODULE DEPENDENCY --
 This module requires the following modules:

-Libraries
 Ubercart
 Mail system
 Mime Mail

-INSTALLATION
+-- INSTALLATION --
 To install Ubercart PDF Invoice Mail:

-1) Download the latest release of this module .

-2) Uncompress the archive in your Ubercart contrib directory:
-[your Drupal root]/sites/all/modules.

-3) Download the lastest stable DOMPDF(https://github.com/dompdf/dompdf/releases)
-library from github.

-4) After download extract it to your sites sites/all/libraries folder and rename it to "dompdf".

-5) Make sure libraries folder have structure sites/all/libraries/dompdf/autoload.inc.php
+  1. Upload the 'uc_pdf_invoice_mail' folder into your module directory and activate the modules.

+  2. Upload dompdf library (https://github.com/dompdf/dompdf/releases) into the libraries folder so that it looks like 'sites/all/libraries/dompdf/autoload.inc.php'.

-6) Enable the Ubercart PDF Invoice Mail module under 'Ubercart - extra' in the Drupal module administration page.
+  3. Enable the Ubercart PDF Invoice Mail module under 'Ubercart - extra' in the Drupal module administration page.

-7) Thats it!.
+  4. Thats it!.
 Now invoice attachment will get sent along with invoice mail.